Why I’m not that worried about microplastics (yet)

 2. The long-term effects of chronic, low-dose exposure to microplastics.

 It’s also important to remember how much the invention of plastic has helped our world and allowed for the cheaper production of so many things in healthcare, food safety, and countless other areas of our lives.
-The goal isn’t to eliminate all plastic – it’s to use it wisely and reduce unnecessary exposure.

 – Josh